-The Nissan Art Award is a biennial award presented to an emerging generation of Japanese artists to encourage their career, enhance their presence in the international art world and create a social environment where people familiarize themselves with art culture.
-The award is to celebrate new expressions in Japanese contemporary art and help provoke debate about visual art by selecting creative emerging artists.
-Through a prolonged commitment, the award can contribute towards outlining a history of Japanese contemporary art and artists focusing particularly on their activities in the past two years.
+The Nissan Art Award is a biennial award presented to the emerging generation of Japanese artists to further their careers, enhance their presence in the international art world and create a social environment where people familiarize themselves with art.
+The award is intended to celebrate new developments in Japanese contemporary art and help provoke debate about visual art by promoting creative emerging artists.
+Through a prolonged commitment, the award can contribute towards outlining a history of Japanese contemporary art and artists, focusing particularly on their activities in the past two years.
+As a continuation of the award, Nissan Motor Corporation also adds the works of art to its collection for exhibiting internally and externally with the aim of providing a point of reference on Japanese contemporary art in the international art scene.

-Thereafter, from among the thirty three candidates, seven finalists were chosen in the first selection round at the beginning of May in Venice, Italy by five globally renowned jury members.
+Thereafter, from among the twenty five candidates, five finalists were chosen in the first selection round at the beginning of May in New York, USA by five globally renowned jury members.

 Arts Initiative Tokyo [AIT]